 The Learning Commons unites learning services to better support students’ academic success.

-Together in the Learning Commons, learning services (such as library research support, writing instruction, learning skills and careers services) collaborate to offer students enriched support and learning resources.
+Together in the Learning Commons, learning services (such as library research support, writing instruction, learning skills and careers education & development services) collaborate to offer students enriched support and learning resources.
 The Learning Commons services support students as they develop the many skills, tactics, and strategies required for success in university and beyond.

 The Learning Commons is:

 An integrated approach to academic supports and services

 - The Learning Commons offers support for students in the form of appointments, drop-in consultations, online modules and workshops.

 - The Learning Commons provides support on areas such as writing, citation help, learning skills, time management, English language communication support, career skills, etc. These services are located in the Learning Commons Hub located on the 2nd floor of the Scott Library.
 Note that research assistance can be sought on the main level of the Scott Library, adjacent to the AskUs services.